CallinCeriani/blast2tree/README.md

 blast2tree -h
 ```

-- To view your phylogenetic tree activate the conda environment and do
+- To view your phylogenetic tree, activate the Blast2Tree conda environment and do
 ```
 figtree
 ```
-After which to view the results, load in your .treefile found in the Out file
+After which, your results can be found in the .treefile in the _Out file

 ## Processing parameters